RNA-FRETools/MASH-FRET/docs/simulation/functionalities/simulate-sample-heterogeneity.md

 		 0.1 0   0   0.1
 		 0   0   0   0
 		 0   0   0   0];

+% defines the number of trajectories to simulate
+N = 60;

 % replicate the first and second transition rates matrix for half of the molecules with the repmat function trans_rates1 = repmat(trans_rates1,[1 1 N/2]);